Enright1/quartz/content/index.md

 ---
 title: Welcome to enright.life
 ---
 I've built this site to make it easy to share useful things with people.
-I am as fallible as anyone else, so treat what you find here with an open but critical mind.
+I am as fallible as anyone, so venture on with a critical mind.

 This site is made for the search function to be used as much as possible.
 Type in a current interest of yours and see if something comes up!